 My Oriental Looks

 Love the slim, lanky litheness of the Siamese but wish they came in more colors?

 Well, wishes do come true, ’cause here I am.

-My breed basically has the same body type as the Siamese – a lean, muscular body and graceful curves – but our coats can be in any shade and exhibit various markings.
+The Oriental cat breed basically has the same body type as the Siamese – a lean, muscular body and graceful curves – but coats can be in any shade and exhibit various markings.